vesoft-inc/nebula-docs/docs-2.0/synchronization-and-migration/replication-between-clusters.md

     Before the switching, set up a listener for the new primary cluster, and a drainer for the new secondary cluster.
 In the following example, the listener has IP address 192.168.10.105 and drainer 192.168.10.106.

+!!! caution

+    DO NOT write data to the master cluster and make sure that the data in the master cluster has been synchronized to the slave cluster before switching between master and slave clusters.

 1. Log into the primary cluster and remove the old drainer and listener.

   ```bash